HumanSignal/label-studio/docs/source/tags/videorectangle.md

 meta_description: Customize Label Studio with the Video tag for basic video annotation tasks for machine learning and data science projects.
 ---

-VideoRectangle tag brings Object Tracking capabilities to videos.
+The `VideoRectangle` tag brings object tracking capabilities to videos.
 It works in combination with the `<Video/>` and the `<Labels/>` tags.

-Use with the following data types: video
+Use with the following data types: video.

 ### Parameters